upspal/K-Means-on-Stocks/README.md

 ## Implementation Details

 1. **Data Collection**:
-   - I collected historical stock price data for NIFTY 50 stocks using the `yfinance` library.
+   - Historical stock price data was collected for NIFTY 50 stocks using the `yfinance` library.
    - The data includes daily closing prices, which were used to calculate various financial metrics.

 2. **Data Preprocessing**: